dishant24/Car-Prediction/README.md

   transmission - gear system
   Owner - how many prvious owner of car
 For used motorcycle datasets please go to https://www.kaggle.com/nehalbirla/motorcycle-dataset

+Using Random Forest Regression my accuracy is somewhere around